 On 15 April 2021, the Agency submitted the opinions of RAC and SEAC to the Commission.

-Taking into account the Annex XV dossier and the opinions of RAC and SEAC, the Commission considers that an unacceptable risk to the environment arises from the use of calcium cyanamide as a fertiliser.
-The Commission considers that the proposed restriction will be highly effective in reducing the risks to the environment, and that it will be practical and monitorable.
+Taking into account the Annex XV dossier and the opinions of RAC and SEAC, as well as the potential endocrine disruption properties of cyanamide for human health and the environment, the Commission considers that an unacceptable risk to the environment arises from the use of calcium cyanamide as a fertiliser.
+The Commission considers that the proposed restriction would be effective in reducing the risks to the environment, and would be practical and monitorable.

 The Commission, taking into account the Annex XV dossier and the opinion of SEAC, considers that alternative fertilisers and alternative farming techniques are available in the Union.
 The Commission also notes that, according to the Agency and SEAC, farmers may decide to use authorised plant protection products or alternative farming measures to substitute the secondary effects of PERLKA®.

-The Commission agrees with SEAC that the impacts on the overall economic activity and on the crop volumes in the Union are expected to be limited, while recognising that profit losses for the registrant and some farmers will occur.
 The Commission notes SEAC’s conclusion on the uncertainty of the net environmental benefits of the restriction due to the possible substitution with alternative fertilisers and authorised plant protection products.
 Nevertheless, the use of authorised plant protection products, for which the environmental impact is confirmed acceptable during the authorisation process, is preferable to the use of products having “secondary” plant protection effects but which never underwent such process and have an unknown environmental impact.
-At the same time, the Commission notes that farmers may decide to switch to alternative farming techniques that do not involve the use of plant protection products.
-Furthermore, although SEAC expects the potential use of certain alternatives to calcium cyanamide to cause environmental costs, leading to uncertainties about the net benefits, this should not prevent taking measures to address the risk posed by the use of this substance in fertilisers, as identified and assessed by RAC.
-Moreover, the Commission agrees with SEAC that the reduction of risks associated with potential endocrine disrupting properties for human health and non-target organisms constitutes an additional benefit of the restriction.
+The Commission notes that there are alternative farming techniques that do not involve the use of plant protection products.
+The Commission agrees with SEAC that the reduction of risks associated with potential endocrine disrupting properties for human health and non-target organisms constitutes an additional benefit of restricting the substance.